 “jingle bells, jingle bells, jingle all the way…”

-And before I could stop, my heart swelled with joy, my mouth curled into a smile, and I began to
+And before I could stop, my heart swelled with joy, my mouth curled into a smile, and I began to hum it!

 Oh, little pilgrim decorations, please forgive me!

 Since the first Sunday in Advent is coming right on the heels of Thanksgiving this year, I wanted to share this poem I wrote with you now with the hope that it may be of use to you.
 I shared it with my church last year, and they seemed to enjoy it.
 It’s about how “Peace on Earth” seems to be tossed in with tinsel, talking reindeer, and sugarplum fairies – things of fantasy and that are tucked away in boxes in a couple of weeks.
 But the real amazing thing about the coming of Christ to this world is that peace on earth is actually a possibility.